JalajK/mnist_classification/README.md

 # mnist_classification

-The idea of this repo is to do a quick and easy build of a Docker container to perform online inference with trained machine learning models using Python APIs with Flask.
+The idea of this repo is to do a quick and easy build of a Docker container to perform online inference with trained machine learning models which in this case is a pytorch image classification model using Python APIs with Flask.

 #To run the dockerfile, use this command:
 docker image build -t flask_docker .